kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

 - TLS cert and key for the registered domain name to configure SSL termination
 - nginx-ingress controller deployed on your cluster

-## A. Register BotKube as a bot with Microsoft Bot Framework.
+## A. Register Botkube as a bot with Microsoft Bot Framework.

-We will use the "Developer Portal for Teams" to register and install BotKube as an app on MS Teams.
+We will use the "Developer Portal for Teams" to register and install Botkube as an app on MS Teams.

 But first, ensure that you have [registered the app in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal) - you'll need the "Application (client) ID" to fully configure your app.